electric-sql/electric/website/docs/integrations/phoenix.md

   scope "/shapes" do
     pipe_through :browser

-    get "/todos", Electric.Phoenix.Gateway.Plug,
+    get "/todos", Electric.Phoenix.Plug,
       shape: Electric.Client.shape!(Todo, where: "visible = true")
   end
 end
 ```

 Because the shape is defined in your Router, it can use Plug middleware for authorization.
-See [Parameter-based shapes](https://hexdocs.pm/electric_phoenix/0.1.0-dev-2/Electric.Phoenix.Gateway.Plug.html#module-parameter-based-shapes) for more details.
+See [Parameter-based shapes](https://hexdocs.pm/electric_phoenix/Electric.Phoenix.Plug.html#module-parameter-based-shapes) for more details.

 ### LiveView sync